Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 Ciara Smyth wrote The Falling in Love Montage.
 And she previously worked as a mental health trainer.
 This definitely comes across in the book.
 And it deals with many mental health issues.
 It also deals with the consequences of early-onset dementia.

-The debut novel balances mental health struggles perfectly with adorable romance.
+The debut novel balances mental health struggles perfectly with relatable lines.
+I enjoyed ‘Not for the first time, I thanked God I was a lesbian’

 If you love a good rom-com then you should read this debut novel!